TomGeorgi/Ubiquitous-Computing/Laboratory_Three/Documentation.md

     - [sys-info](https://crates.io/crates/sys-info)
         - For retrieving memory usage

-    We take a time slice of 100 ms and measure the non-idle time of the machines processor.
+    To measure the percentage of free memory we simply divide the used memory by the total memory.
+For the CPU usage we take a time slice of 100 ms and measure the non-idle time of the machines processor.
 This makes the measurement more precise than only using one point in time.
 Also a period of 100ms still makes this application almost "realtime" capable.
 Before the CPU fans spin up the light bulb already indicates a rising CPU load.

     ![CPU Calculation](img/cpu.png)

     We store the username inside a file `syshue.cfg`.
 That means you have to remove the file to connect our program *syshue* to a different bridge.

-    After loading the username and connecting to the bridge we start monitoring the CPU load.
-The main application handles the user-input and one thread is spawned to measure the CPU or RAM usage and control the lights color accordingly.
+    After loading the username and connecting to the bridge we start monitoring the systems load.
+The main application handles the user-input and one thread is spawned to measure the CPU or RAM usage to control the lights color accordingly.

     If you start the program you will get a shell like prompt:

     ```
     Measuring Systems CPU...
     syshue>_
     ```

     You can specify the threshold level by sending `Threshold: 20%` to the program.
 It accepts integer percentages from 0% to 100%.
-Furthermore one can define the brightness of the lamp by executing `Brightness: 20` to the program.
+Furthermore one can define the brightness of the lamp by executing `Brightness: 20`.
 The valid range is between 0 and 255.

     To switch between RAM and CPU mode simply type `Mode: CPU` which is the default or `Mode: RAM` which monitors the memory usage.
+Lastly you can type `exit` or press **Ctrl + C** to terminate our application.

     Here is a demo use of *syshue*:

     ```